faceach/ETUI/doc/Code_Review_Essential.md

 #JavaScript

+1. Coding style:

+	* General

+		1. Every statement ends with a semicolon ';', be careful when assign a function to a variable, a semi colon is needed as well after the ending bracket '}', otherwise you may accidentally execute the function:

+			var func = function $_func(){

+				blahblah

+				blah

+				...

+			}; <-- semicolon is important!

+			// think if anyone wrote some code like this:

+			var func = function $_func(){

+				blahblah

+				blah

+				...

+			}

+			(function($){

+				$.blahblah

+			})(jQuery);

+			// what will happened when code was compressed?

+		2. No global pollution, all variables go inside to a closure.

+	* Comparing

+		1. Use String.isNOE or String.isNOWS to check if a string Never use if (String) to

+	* DOM

+		1. All DOM operation should be executed after DOM Ready except &lt;html /&gt;.

-1. Only functional CSS classes or HTMLs are allowed in JavaScript Code.
+2. Only functional CSS classes or HTMLs are allowed in JavaScript Code.
 Let's say:

 	We are going to encapsulate the 'overlay' which display a masking alpha transparency layer on the top of page, this encapsulation should do the trick that displays the